DeustoDatacom/BDAP/dataviz.md

 Based on **interviews** (1) for

 >- gaining an understanding of the questions and data
->- get feedback on proxies, explorations, and visualization **prototypes** (2)
+>- get feedback on proxies, explorations, and visualisation **prototypes** (2)

 ### <span class="pretitle">3.
 The artefact goes social</span> Data counseling {data-transition="fade"}

 **Interviews**

->The role of the interviewer is to ask questions that will guide the stakeholders toward elucidating the information necessary for working through an operationalization process and designing visualizations.
+>The role of the interviewer is to ask questions that will guide the stakeholders toward elucidating the information necessary for working through an operationalization process and designing visualisations.

 <span class="source">(Meyer & Fisher 2018)</span>